PhD Requirements

 Historical Methods (2 course minimum)

-In consultation with their advisor, students who elect this specialization must select two historical methods courses in that support research objectives and dissertation goals.
+In consultation with their advisor, students who elect this specialization must select two historical methods courses that support research objectives and dissertation goals.
 See the Graduate Program Director for a list of qualifying courses.

 Qualitative Methods (2 course minimum)